praksharma/Numerical-methods/README.md

 # Numerical-methods
-Some of the numerical methods that I use in my work
+Some of the numerical methods that I used in past.